-No Retaliation for Filing or Assisting in the Investigation of a Complaint Under This Policy
+G. No Retaliation for Filing or Assisting in the Investigation of a Complaint Under This Policy

-Retaliation against any individual for reporting in good faith acts of discrimination or harassment, or for assisting in an investigation of or providing information related to a report of discrimination or harassment, is strictly prohibited by law and will not be tolerated.
-Retaliatory acts constitute a violation of this Policy and may include, but are not limited to, intimidating, threatening, or taking adverse actions against an individual for attempting to or bringing forward a good faith complaint of discrimination or harassment, or for assisting in an investigation or providing information related to a report of discrimination or harassment.
-The College's investigation of the related report(s) of discrimination or harassment.
-The College's for attempting to or bringing forward a good faith complaint of discrimination or harassment or for assisting in an investigation or providing information related to a report of discrimination or harassment.
+Retaliation against any individual for reporting in good faith acts of discrimination or harassment, or for assisting in an investigation of or providing information related to a report of discrimination or harassment, is strictly prohibited by federal and state laws and regulations and will not be tolerated.
+Retaliatory acts constitute a violation of the law and this Policy and may include, but are not limited to, intimidating, threatening, or taking adverse actions against an individual for attempting to or bringing forward a good faith complaint of discrimination or harassment, or for assisting in an investigation or providing information related to a report of discrimination or harassment.
+Engaging in retaliatory acts, including the continuation or recurrence of harassment or discrimination (directly or through a third party), is a violation of law and this Policy and will result in disciplinary action.
 The College's investigation of reported acts of retaliation shall proceed independent of the College's investigation of the related report(s) of discrimination or harassment.

-Any suspected retaliation should be reported immediately to the Vice President of Human Resources (ext.
-2193) or Assistant Vice President of Student Affairs (ext.
-5240).
+Any suspected retaliation should be reported immediately to the Vice President of Human Resources (617-333-2193) or Associate Vice President of Student Affairs and Dean of Students (617-391-5240), or to the Title IX Coordinator (617-979-3516), as circumstances warrant.

-No False Complaints or Bad Faith Participation in Investigations
+H. No False Complaints or Bad Faith Participation in Investigations

 A knowingly and intentionally false or frivolous complaint, determined by the College to have been made in bad faith and dishonesty in the context of an investigation, is a serious offense.
 A finding that this Policy has not been violated is not, in and of itself, an indication that a complaint is false or unfounded.
 The College reserves the right to impose appropriate disciplinary action on a student or an employee who knowingly and intentionally files a false or frivolous complaint, or who participates in bad faith in the investigation of a complaint filed pursuant to this Policy by knowingly and intentionally providing false and misleading information in the context of the investigation.

-Corrective Action
+I. Corrective Action

 In the event that the investigation concludes that a member of the Curry community has engaged in misconduct constituting discrimination, harassment, or retaliation in violation of this Policy, the College may take prompt corrective action to eliminate the misconduct and to put measures in place to prevent its recurrence and correct its effects, including, where appropriate, imposing discipline on the offender.
 Such disciplinary action may include but is not limited to the following: reprimand, change in work assignment, mandatory training or suspension, and/or immediate termination or end of contractual or business with the College.

 In the case of a staff member, the Senior Staff Member and the Vice President of Human Resources will make a final determination regarding disciplinary action.

 In the case of a faculty member found in violation of this policy, the Provost will make the final determination for any discipline in accordance with the current Collective Bargaining Agreement.

-D. Confidentiality
+J. Confidentiality